Birman Ragdoll Mix Cat: Personality, Care, Price & Pics

 History and Origins

 The Birman Ragdoll mix inherits its charm from two beloved breeds with fascinating roots.
 Birmans come from Burma (now Myanmar), once temple companions of Kittah priests.
-Legend says their glowing blue eyes and white “gloves” were gifts from a goddess—a myth that mirrors their serene, spiritual presence.
+According to breed lore, their glowing blue eyes and white “gloves” were gifts from a goddess—a myth that mirrors their serene, spiritual presence.

 Ragdolls, meanwhile, are a 1960s California creation known for their laid-back elegance and signature floppy posture.
 Bred for affectionate temperaments and striking looks, they’ve become modern household icons.